-FIRE HAZARD!
-Your model is able to use LiPo batteries.
-Charging and discharging batteries has the potential for fire, explosion, serious injury, and property damage if not performed per the instructions.
-Before use, read and follow all manufacturer's instructions, warnings, and precautions.
-In addition, Lithium Polymer (LiPo) batteries pose a SEVERE risk of fire if not properly handled per the instructions and require special care and handling procedures for long life and safe operation.
-LiPo batteries are intended only for advanced users that are educated on the risks associated with LiPo battery use.
-Traxxas does not recommend that anyone under the age of 18 use or handle LiPo battery packs without the supervision of a knowledgeable and responsible adult.
-Dispose of used batteries according to the instructions.
+Lithium Polymer (LiPo) batteries are becoming popular for use in R/C models due to their compact size, high energy density, and high-current output.
+However, these types of batteries require special care and handling procedures for long life and safe operation.
+Warning: LiPo batteries are intended only for advanced users that are educated on the risks associated with LiPo battery use.
+Traxxas does not recommend that anyone under the age of 16 use or handle LiPo battery packs without the supervision of a knowledgeable and responsible adult.